Coweta County DUI Lawyers

 Experienced Coweta County DUI Lawyers at Chestney & Sullivan

-If you have been arrested for a Coweta County DUI, our experienced Coweta County DUI lawyers at Chestney & Sullivan are available to discuss your case anytime, including after-hours, weekends, and holidays!
+If you have been arrested for a Coweta County DUI, our experienced Coweta County DUI lawyers at Chestney & Sullivan can discuss your case anytime, including after-hours, weekends, and holidays!
+Remember, you only have thirty days from your arrest to challenge an administrative license suspension action.
+We can review with you what steps to take to preserve your driving privileges.
 Also, Mr. Sullivan currently has a case in front of the Georgia Supreme Court dealing with the admissibility of blood test refusals in a criminal trial.
-He won a motion to suppress the refusal to submit to a blood test at the trial court, the prosecution appealed and the case is now in the Georgia Supreme Court.
+He won a motion to suppress the refusal to submit to a blood test at the trial court, the prosecution appealed, and the case is now in the Georgia Supreme Court.
 There are also a number of pro-defense appellate rulings that may impact the prosecution of your case.
 Call Chestney & Sullivan today.
 404.816.8777

 Coweta County State Court Clerk